An app for a DIY (do it yourself) chain in Belarus

 8 weeks

-I realized that the competitive environment in the App Store and Google Play is weaker than in a regular Yandex or Google search.
-It’s also cheaper to get users via a mobile app shop.
-We also need to remember that people's screens aren’t infinite: we need to find a way to take up space there
+I realised that the competition in the App Store and Google Play is not as tough as in Google search.
+Moreover, it’s cheaper to get users via mobile app stores.
+We also have to remember that there is a limit to users’ phone storage: we have to find a way to take our own place

 Iliya Gurkov